Binbose/bspline-jax/README.md

 # bspline-jax
-Simple implementation of B-Splines, M-Splines and I-Splines in jax, supporting jitting and  precomputation of the basis for even faster evaluation
+Simple implementation of B-Splines, M-Splines and I-Splines in jax, supporting jitting for fast and precomputation of the basis for even faster evaluation.
+It also supports setting of values (including values of the derivatives) on the boundary of the definition interval.

 ## Usage
   For example usage look in the